Tracht/spacex-hooks/README.md

 ### Approach to the project
 - In deciding what additional functionality to implement I thought about the user.
 - From this point of view, higher on the priority list would be a filtering feature, where the user can filtering by category (capsules, cores, dragons, missions, ships).
 Likewise, high on the priority list from a user perspective would be seeing a managable number of results.
 As such, there is pagination and only 8 items are displayed a time.
 Finally, the API calls do not return all items alphabetically, so I created a function to sort the results.
+I also implemented a modal, so that the user can see full item details.
+This makes it better for user readability.
 - While important, I did not prioritise filtering inventory by name, but I would include this on the next iteration.

 ### Testing